 Phosphorus

-Phosphorus is an essential mineral necessary for energy production, being a key component of ATP (Adenosine triphosphate) - "the energy coins of the body" in all living organisms.
+Phosphorus is an essential mineral necessary for energy production, being a key component of ATP (Adenosine triphosphate) - "the energy currency of the body" in all living organisms.

-ATPs are readily used to fuel many functions in the body e.g. muscle contraction.
+ATPs are readily used to fuel many functions in the body, one example being muscle contraction.

 Other key functions of phosphorus are in growth and repair of body cells and tissues.